GuideNepalSavingBudgetingSalary

 In the country the rule was designed for, "needs" lands somewhere around 40–50% and there's real room in the other two buckets.
 In Nepal, particularly in the valley, the maths is tighter.

 A 1BHK in a non-central area of Kathmandu runs रू 13,000–18,000.
 Groceries cooked at home for one person, around रू 7,000–9,000.
-Internet, phone, electricity, gas: another रू 3,000–4,000.
-Daily public transport or scooter petrol: रू 3,500–5,000.
+Internet, phone, electricity, gas come to another रू 3,000–4,000.
+Daily public transport or scooter petrol, रू 3,500–5,000.

 That's रू 26,500 to रू 36,000 of essentials before you have eaten out once.
-On a take-home of रू 50,000, you're sitting at 53–72% on needs alone.
-The 50% target is at the optimistic end.
+On a take-home of रू 50,000, the needs bucket alone is sitting at 53–72%.
+The 50% target is at the optimistic end of that range.

-Below रू 35,000, the rule doesn't fit.
+Below रू 35,000, the rule simply doesn't fit.
 The cost of being alive in Kathmandu is what it is.
 The rule has to flex.

 What it actually looks like